mirfanmcs/Machine-Learning/Supervised Learning/Neural Networks/Neural Networks Learning - Backpropagation/Python/readme.md

 # Test Model

 Call custom function `predictImg` and pass the  20x20 pixel image.
 Note that we generated these images in Neural Networks Octave implementation.
+We will used saved trained parameters &Theta;.

  `$ python3 predictImg.py`